 Copper Mountain, CO, like other Summit County municipalities, is famous for its skiing.
 In Copper, there are three main base villages.
 Each offers a diverse selection of shopping, dining, housing, and recreational opportunities.
 The community is located on the western edge of Summit County at an elevation of 9,695 feet.
 Copper has always been a popular Colorado ski resort, because of its large area and proximity to Denver.

-Copper isn’t as flashy as its Vail-owned contemporaries, but if you’re looking for the varied, high-alpine terrain that Colorado is known for, Copper won’t let you down.
+It is not as flashy as its Vail-owned contemporaries, but if you’re looking for the varied, high-alpine terrain that Colorado is known for, Copper won’t let you down.
 Copper has excellent snow quality, with accumulation comparable to the greatest Colorado ski destinations.
 Trails benefit from the thick cover and a range of powder.

 Copper Mountain deliberately touts its naturally divided terrain as a selling advantage.
 Copper’s supporters say it provides a fantastic experience for everyone from beginners to seasoned powder hounds.
 Beginners can safely explore without fear of missing a turn and ending up in terrain beyond their ability, and experts can get on with their work without having to worry about rookies still working on their snowplows!

 Copper is a great place for experienced skiers and riders.
-Short, steep pitches dominate black runs in high alpine locations, although long, challenging mogul runs can be found in the lower level Alpine and Resolution sections.
-Even in lower mountain places regarded for milder slopes, the heavily-wooded glades off the green and blue cruisers prove tough trials.
+Short, steep pitches dominate black runs in high alpine locations, although long, challenging mogul runs can be found in the lower-level Alpine and Resolution sections.
+Even in lower mountain places regarded for milder slopes, the heavily wooded glades off the green and blue cruisers prove tough trials.

 Cliffs or rocks are present on many double black runs.
 West Ridge, the mountain’s most extreme section, requires a cornice to enter, maintains a steep pitch, and has difficult cliff-riddled lines.
 Copper has always had a good selection of expert terrain, but the Three Bears lift has probably altered the resort.